Libensemble/libensemble/docs/resource_manager/zero_resource_workers.rst

 worker for the persistent generator - a common use-case.

-In general, the number of resource sets should be set to enable the maximum concurrency desired by the ensemble, taking in to account generators and simulators.
+In general, the number of resource sets should be set to enable the maximum concurrency desired by the ensemble, taking into account generators and simulators.
 The users can set generator resources by setting ``persis_info['gen_resources']`` to an integer value, representing the number of resource sets to give to the generator.
 The default is zero.